 Is it “if I was” or “if I were”?

-The first sentence can be described as an unreal conditional clause.
+The first sentence can be described as an unreal conditional sentence.
 These hypotheticals are easy to spot because they are often introduced by an if and are related to another clause containing a would or could.

 Another type of unreal conditional sentence that uses the same construction demanding the subjunctive were is the impossible or improbable type.